Money Calculator

 Can I invest in both PPF and ELSS simultaneously?

-Absolutely — and most financial advisors recommend exactly this.
-You can invest ₹1.5 lakh in either or split between both for the Section 80C deduction.
+Absolutely - and most financial advisors recommend exactly this.
+You can invest ₹1.5 lakh in either instrument or split between both for the Section 80C deduction.
 For example: ₹75,000 in PPF (safe, guaranteed, tax-free) and ₹75,000 in ELSS SIP (market-linked, higher potential return).
-This gives you diversification of return type — a guaranteed floor from PPF and equity upside from ELSS.
-There's no rule preventing you from having both.
+This gives you diversification of return type - a guaranteed floor from PPF and equity upside from ELSS, both within the same ₹1.5 lakh deduction limit.
+There is no rule preventing you from holding both simultaneously, and doing so is often the most balanced approach for moderate risk-tolerance investors.

 How is LTCG tax on ELSS calculated?

-Long-Term Capital Gains (LTCG) on ELSS is taxed at 10% on gains above ₹1 lakh per financial year.
-'Gains' = redemption value minus cost of purchase.
-Since each ELSS instalment has its own 3-year lock-in, they're all long-term by the time you can redeem.
-The ₹1 lakh exemption applies across all equity investments (ELSS, stocks, equity mutual funds) in a year — so if you have other equity gains, your effective ELSS exemption may be lower.
-Tax is calculated per redemption, not on the full accumulated corpus at once.
+Long-Term Capital Gains (LTCG) on ELSS is taxed at 12.5% on gains above ₹1.25 lakh per financial year, following the Budget 2024 revision to capital gains tax rates.
+'Gains' means redemption value minus cost of purchase.
+Since each ELSS instalment carries its own 3-year lock-in, all units are automatically long-term by the time you become eligible to redeem them.
+The ₹1.25 lakh exemption applies across all equity investments combined (ELSS, direct stocks, other equity mutual funds) in a given financial year - so if you have other equity gains in the same year, your effective ELSS-specific exemption may be lower.
+Tax is calculated at each redemption event, not on the full accumulated corpus in one shot, which gives some flexibility in timing withdrawals across financial years to optimise the exemption.

 What happens to ELSS if I don't sell at 3 years?

-Nothing.
-The 3-year lock-in simply means you cannot sell before 3 years.
-After 3 years, you're free to hold for as long as you want — there's no forced redemption.
-Most financial advisors suggest holding ELSS for 7–10+ years to get the full equity return benefit.
-The longer you hold, the higher the probability of good returns and the smaller the LTCG tax impact as your gains grow larger relative to the ₹1L exemption.
+Nothing happens automatically - the 3-year lock-in simply means you cannot sell before 3 years have elapsed from each instalment's purchase date.
+After 3 years, you are completely free to continue holding for as long as you wish; there is no forced redemption or maturity event, unlike PPF's fixed 15-year tenure.
+Most financial advisors suggest holding ELSS for 7–10+ years to capture the full benefit of equity compounding and to reduce the proportional impact of LTCG tax, since your gains grow larger relative to the fixed ₹1.25 lakh annual exemption the longer you hold.

 Is PPF better than NPS for retirement?

-They serve different purposes.
-PPF is a general-purpose EEE savings instrument with complete flexibility at maturity.
-NPS is specifically for retirement — you must annuitise at least 40% at retirement, and the lump sum withdrawal is tax-free only up to 60% of corpus.
-NPS gets an additional ₹50,000 deduction under 80CCD(1B) beyond the 80C limit, which PPF doesn't.
-For retirement, most advisors suggest NPS for the additional deduction + employer NPS matching, and PPF as a supplementary instrument for tax-free wealth building.
+PPF and NPS serve different purposes and are not direct substitutes.
+PPF is a general-purpose EEE (Exempt-Exempt-Exempt) savings instrument with complete flexibility on how the maturity proceeds are used.
+NPS (National Pension System) is specifically designed for retirement - you must annuitise at least 40% of the corpus at retirement, and only part of the lump-sum withdrawal is tax-free.
+However, NPS offers an additional ₹50,000 deduction under Section 80CCD(1B), over and above the ₹1.5 lakh 80C limit that PPF shares with ELSS and other instruments.
+For comprehensive retirement planning, most advisors suggest maximising NPS first for the additional deduction and any available employer matching contribution, then using PPF as a supplementary tax-free, zero-risk wealth-building instrument.

-What is the effective post-tax return of PPF for someone in the 30% bracket?
+What is the effective pre-tax equivalent return of PPF for different tax brackets?